EMA templates and EU terminology for medical translators – the Basics

 What are the benefits to you?

-This webinar will give you the theoretical grounding you need to translate medicinal product information.
+This video will give you the theoretical grounding you need to translate medicinal product information.
 You’ll come away feeling more confident about EU regulatory medical writing in general and EMA templates in particular.